Shoreline Clean Ups & Adopt a beach programs

 Third Sat each month we will do a shoreline clean-up.
 Call to register.
 981-6720.
 Meet at the Nature center starting at 9:00- 10:00 and we will do a safety talk as described below and leave for the clean-up from there.
 Clean-up ends at 12.

 You and your group can Adopt-A-Shoreline and do two or more clean-ups a year.
 We'll help!

 The Adopt-A-Shoreline Program give you the opportunity to take care of a specific section of the shoreline and watch it change over the season.
 Schools can adopt a beach in one visit.

-We can meet with group leaders prior to the date of the cleanup to walk the site, go over logistics, safety considerations, what kind of trash is recyclable and where to put the filled trash buckets/bags, how to fill out the data cards and more.
+We meet with group leaders prior to the date of the cleanup to walk the site, go over logistics, safety considerations, what kind of trash is recyclable and where to put the filled trash buckets/bags, how to fill out the data cards and more.

-When the group arrives, we will start with a presentation on how to do the clean-up and the Synthetic Seas video about the global impact plastic is having on our oceans and waterways.
+When the group arrives, we start with a presentation on how to do the clean-up and the Synthetic Seas video about the global impact plastic is having on our oceans and waterways.
 It changes the experience from "Why do I have to pick up other peoples' trash?" to "Wow, I had no idea!
 What can I do to help?"

 Just email or give us a call. naturecenter@cityofberkeley,info 510 981-6720